Battery Life Guide: How to Maximize Battery Performance and Safety

 Check the Date: Always check the production date and shelf life when purchasing batteries to ensure they are not expired.

-Proper Storage: Batteries should be stored in a dry, cool place, away from high temperatures and direct sunlight, which helps to extend the battery shelf life.
+Proper Storage: Batteries should be stored in a dry, cool place, away from high temperatures and direct sunlight, which helps to extend the battery storage life.

 Regular Inspection: For batteries that have not been used for a long time, regularly check for signs of swelling, leakage, or other damage.